Signs you might multitask and tips to drive performance as a software developer

 Workshops provided by Axon Active like Personal Agility Workshop equip course trainees with practical knowledge and hands-on skills that keep them agile and effective in the face of changeable work contexts.

 A study on four internally-developed projects at four companies using traditional engineering approaches conducted in 1996 by The Standish Group and reported in the Modernization Clearing a Pathway to Success has found that among the functions and features studied, only 7% were always used while 45% were never used.
-This is the very gap that modern-day agile methodologies are able to address and help save the day.
-The agile frameworks and practices like Scrum and Kanban in software development that Axon Active is using center on lean approach.
-Let’s look at lean approach in the following passage.
+This is where wastes are created.

 The 7 types of Muda – or wastes, in software development

 Meanwhile, it’s crucial for a Scrum Product Owner to show management that the software outsourcing teams can get more done only when they can focus on one thing at a time – without being pressured to do more by the management.

 Different varieties of wastes as indicated by Toyota Production System’s inventor Taiichi Ohno

 2. Multitasking weighs down team performance and team spirit

 The narrow focus on productivity and the multitasking culture are truly ineffective in bringing significant changes to software development team’s performance.
 Meanwhile, single-tasking is beneficial for software developers in various ways.
 It allows the team to:

 - Boost self-confidence in fulfilling a task

 To illustrate, in his book, Jeff Sutherland showed that a plunge in happiness metric always predicts a drop in productivity in a matter of weeks.
 Furthermore, the Scrum founder shows happy, joyful people give: